Vision Salon Eye Care

 Optimal Eyesight is a Matter of Balance

-Apr 26, 2021 | Blog Article, Vision Problems
+Apr 26, 2021 | Vision Problems

 Causes & risk factors

-Eye coordination is a skill that must be developed.
-Inadequate vision development or improperly developed eye muscle control can cause poor eye coordination.
-Although rare, an injury or disease can also cause poor eye coordination.
-People with poor eye muscle control often subconsciously exert extra effort to maintain proper alignment of the eyes.
-In more severe cases, the muscles cannot adjust the eyes so that the same image is seen by both eyes, resulting in double vision.
-However, the brain will try to avoid seeing double, so it eventually learns to ignore the image sent by one eye.
+In more severe cases, the eye muscles may be unable to align the eyes so both see the same image, leading to double vision.
+To compensate, the brain may start ignoring the image from one eye.
 This can result in amblyopia, a serious vision condition commonly known as lazy eye.
-Left untreated over a long time, amblyopia can impair the visual system.
+If left untreated for a long time, amblyopia can impair the visual system.
 Vision will not fully improve, even with glasses or contact lens correction.

 Treatment